libris/librisxl/README.md

     * `rest/`
         A servlet web application.
 The REST and other HTTP APIs
     * `marc_export/`
 	A servlet (and CLI program) for exporting libris data as MARC.

 * Tools
+    * `whelktool/`
+        Tool for running scripted mass updates of data.
     * `librisxl-tools/`
         Configuration and scripts used for setup, maintenance and operations.